shlee782/ECAPA_CNN_TDNN/README.md

 ## Performance

 The VoxCeleb2 dataset (5,944 speakers) was used for training.
 (Data augmentation was skipped due to limited computational resources.
 I plan to update the results with data augmentation in the future.)
+The number of the training epochs were set to 5.

 When the VoxCeleb1-O dataset (40 speakers) was used for testing, the following speaker verification results were obtained:
 |  Architecture  |    EER (%)  | minDCF |